Louisiana Homeowners Insurance

 Flood and hurricane coverage for your Louisiana home

-Hurricane Laura made landfall in August 2020, but it was only Louisiana’s latest reminder of the devastation hurricanes bring.
-The storm claimed six lives and caused widespread property damage in Lake Charles in particular.
-In total, Hurricane Laura caused 128,009 home insurance claims.
-By the end of 2020, private Louisiana insurers paid out $4.5 billion in claims.
+Hurricane Ida made landfall in August 2021, but it was only Louisiana’s latest reminder of the devastation hurricanes bring.
+The storm claimed 107 lives (87 in the US) and caused widespread property damage.
+In total, Hurricane Ida caused 478,417 insurance claims, costing nearly $11 billion in claim payments.

 So how can you make sure your home is protected?